One Riverway, Suite 2200

 The last of the battleships to participate in World War I and II, Battleship Texas became the first battleship memorial museum in the U.S. in 1948.
 That same year, on the anniversary of Texas Independence, the Texas was presented to the State of Texas and commissioned as the flagship of the Texas Navy.
-In 1983, the Texas was placed under the stewardship of the Texas Parks and Wildlife Department and is permanently anchored in La Porte, TX (Harris County) on the Buffalo Bayou and the busy Houston Ship Channel.
+In 1983, the Texas was placed under the stewardship of the Texas Parks and Wildlife Department.

 In 1916, Texas became the first U.S. battleship to mount antiaircraft guns and the first to control gunfire with directors and range-keepers, analog forerunners of today's computers.
 In 1919, Texas became the first U.S. battleship to launch an aircraft.